timcharper/enelson.github.io/Behavior-Parameterization.md

 List<Animal> lightCats = container.filter(lightCatsFilter);
 ```

 Now the consumer can create powerful, reusable and composable filters.
 You might ask: How can filters compose?
+(Okay, you probably didn't ask that, but I'm going to explain it anyway).
 In their definition they have a couple default methods called `and` and `or`.
 This allows one to compose predicates in any combination that they'd like.
 For example:

 ```
 Predicate<Animal> heavyDogsFilter = ...